reimagined/resolve/docs/Aggregate.md

 ## What's Next?

-📑 Available scripts, project structure overview, configuration files and much other useful information are in [**API References**](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md) topic.
+📑 Available scripts, project structure overview, configuration files and much other useful information are in the [**API References**](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md) topic.

-📑 To learn more about common building principles of architecture, please look at [**Architecture**](https://github.com/reimagined/resolve/blob/master/docs/Architecture.md) documentation topic.
+📑 To learn more about common building principles of architecture, please look at the [**Architecture**](https://github.com/reimagined/resolve/blob/master/docs/Architecture.md) documentation topic.

 📑 Learn more about [**Command**](././Command.md) and [**Event Store**](./Event%20Store.md).